 Taking cues from its community and improving the existing features have been a focal point of Vivaldi.
 One of Vivaldi’s signature features, Web Panels, has been greatly improved.

 With Web Panels, individual websites can be added to Vivaldi’s side panels to browse alongside the main browser window.
 It is a great way of quickly browsing social media or news sites without switching tabs.
 Users can even adjust widths for different web panels, which gives them greater flexibility over how the content is presented.

 In version 1.14, users now get the ability to reorganize and customize the position of the Web Panels in the sidebar of the browser.
 They can prioritise their choice of web pages on the fly to make their browsing even more interactive and convenient.

 Vivaldi puts its users in full control to search the web the way they like.
 They can set their default search engine or select from the various alternatives such as the privacy-friendly DuckDuckGo and eco-conscious Ecosia.
 A new search engine can even be added instantly with a right-click improving workflow and efficiency.

 The latest version brings in a highly requested option to Vivaldi’s search functionality adding more flexibility.
 Many users have requested the ability to rearrange their search engines.

 With the new list layout, they can drag-n-drop (or use their keyboard) search engines in the order they want, with ease.

-“Over the last three years, Vivaldi has introduced a series of novel features and customisation options that keep our users productive, inspired and engaged on the Web,” says Jon von Tetzchner.
-“We are trying to capture our users’ imaginations and focus on giving them multiple ways of accessing their favourite features so that they can browse exactly the way they want to.”
+“Over the last three years, Vivaldi has introduced a series of novel features and customization options that keep our users productive, inspired and engaged on the Web,” says Jon von Tetzchner.
+“We are trying to capture our users’ imaginations and focus on giving them multiple ways of accessing their favorite features so that they can browse exactly the way they want to.”